 Most iris matching schemes (e.g., the one in [13]) need to compare the entire iris code.
-In this paper, we propose a novel iris matching scheme, which only uses part of an iris code.
-Our scheme is based on the following observation: iris codes of the same eye have many invariants.
-If the locations of the invariants bits in an iris data set are relatively fixed, then we just use the bits on these locations to perform verification.
-This would reduce the computation while still achieve the same/similar matching accuracy.
-Recall that we defined the Discriminative Bit Sets $\mathbb D$ for iris codes.
-Hence, we only need to compare the set $\mathbb D$ of two iris codes.
+In this paper, we propose a novel iris matching scheme, which only uses part of an iris code (Discriminative Bit Sets $\mathbb{D}$ ).

 The Hamming distance is commonly used as a matching metric.
 In the iris verification case, a Hamming distance gives a measure of how many bits are different between two iris codes.
 If the Hamming distance is less than the threshold, the verification is considered as successful.
 Otherwise, the verification fails.
 There is a Hamming distance threshold (denoted as Th) for iris verification.
 If the Hamming distance (Hd) is greater than (or equal to) Th, then the two iris codes are considered generated from different irises, and the matching fails.
-If Hd is less than Th, the two iris codes are considered generated from the same iris.
+If Hd is less than Th, the two iris codes are considered from the same iris.